ncatlab/nlab-content/pages/0/2/6/4/4620/content.md

 (Note that we need not accept $WCC$ to see that an analytic result implies the (L)LPO and so cannot be constructively valid.)

+## Equivalent statements

-There are various other results that are equivalent to or related to the principles of omniscience, which it might be handy to collect here.
-For the connection to writing real numbers as decimals (or in some other [[radix notation|radix]]), see Daniel Mehkeri\'s answer to [Feldman (2010)](#Mehkeri).
+There are various other results that are equivalent to or related to the principles of omniscience.
+Here are a few:

+* At least in the presence of [[countable choice]] (which implies that Cauchy and Dedekind reals agree), the (analytic) LLPO is equivalent to saying that every real number has a [[radix notation|radix expansion]] in any base (e.g. a decimal expansion or binary expansion), and also that the rings of radix expansions in any two bases are isomorphic.
+See Daniel Mehkeri\'s answer to [Feldman (2010)](#Mehkeri).

+* Let $[0,1]/(0\sim 1)$ be the quotient of the unit [[interval]] that identifies the endpoints, and let $\mathbb{R}/\mathbb{Z}$ be the quotient ring; both are classically isomorphic to $S^1$.
+Constructively there is an injection $[0,1]/(0\sim 1) \hookrightarrow \mathbb{R}/\mathbb{Z}$, which is a bijection if and only if the analytic LLPO holds (for the appropriate kind of real number).

 ## Models

 * Assuming that [[Set]] is a [[Boolean topos]], then $LPO_{\mathbb{N}}$ (the LPO for natural numbers) holds in any [[presheaf topos]] over $Set$ and indeed in any [[locally connected topos]] over $Set$, essentially since then $2^N$ is a constant object.

-* The LPO for natural numbers fails in the [[topological topos]], due to its internal continuity principle.
+* The LPO for natural numbers fails in Johnstone's [[topological topos]], due to its internal continuity principle.
+Hence, the analytic LPO also fails, since the Cauchy and Dedekind reals coincide in this topos.
+However, the (analytic) LLPO holds, as a consequence of the preservation of finite closed unions by the inclusion of sequential spaces.

 ## References